About This Book

 Chapter Two: Car

 Brookside Drive branches off two main roads in Ben Lomond: Glen Arbor Drive and Love Creek.
 If you drive up Glen Arbor--a pleasant, winding road flanked with houses and tall, old trees--you'll reach a stucco building painted a soft, weathered peach, with a blue sign, illuminated at night: Valley Churches United Missions.
-This place provides basic necessities to low-income families of the San Lorenzo Valley.
-I myeslf resorted to their help many times after my husband and I split up, leaving me with no child support for our four children.
-Over the course of several years, I stood in line for food bags, used clothing, Christmas presents from strangers, vouchers for gasoline, and ten-dollar gift certificates to the local Safeway.
+This place provides basic necessities to low-income families of the San Lorenzo Valley: clothing, a food pantry, and donated presents at Christmas.

 If you take the road next to Valley Churches at night, you often travel in pitch-dark; the few streetlights are sometimes inoperable.
 Then it is easy to feel disoriented: broad canopies of bigleaf maples, green and benevolent in the daytime, hover overhead like black umbrellas.
 You become worried that you've lost your way and are headed up into the mountains with their perilous one-lane roads, but you will soon feel reassured when you see the street sign for Brookside.
 An extremely sharp right turn takes you onto the street.